metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `agent` (Attributes) Agent configuration for flows extraction. (see [below for nested schema](#nestedatt--spec--agent))
 - `console_plugin` (Attributes) 'consolePlugin' defines the settings related to the OpenShift Console plugin, when available. (see [below for nested schema](#nestedatt--spec--console_plugin))
 - `deployment_model` (String) 'deploymentModel' defines the desired type of deployment for flow processing.
-Possible values are:<br>- 'DIRECT' (default) to make the flow processor listening directly from the agents.<br>- 'KAFKA' to make flows sent to a Kafka pipeline before consumption by the processor.<br>Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
+Possible values are:<br> - 'DIRECT' (default) to make the flow processor listening directly from the agents.<br> - 'KAFKA' to make flows sent to a Kafka pipeline before consumption by the processor.<br> Kafka can provide better scalability, resiliency, and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).
 - `exporters` (Attributes List) 'exporters' define additional optional exporters for custom consumption or storage. (see [below for nested schema](#nestedatt--spec--exporters))
 - `kafka` (Attributes) Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
 Available when the 'spec.deploymentModel' is 'KAFKA'. (see [below for nested schema](#nestedatt--spec--kafka))
 - `loki` (Attributes) 'loki', the flow store, client settings. (see [below for nested schema](#nestedatt--spec--loki))
 - `namespace` (String) Namespace where NetObserv pods are deployed.
-- `processor` (Attributes) 'processor' defines the settings of the component that receives the flows from the agent,enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter. (see [below for nested schema](#nestedatt--spec--processor))
+- `processor` (Attributes) 'processor' defines the settings of the component that receives the flows from the agent, enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter. (see [below for nested schema](#nestedatt--spec--processor))
 - `prometheus` (Attributes) 'prometheus' defines Prometheus settings, such as querier configuration used to fetch metrics from the Console plugin. (see [below for nested schema](#nestedatt--spec--prometheus))

 <a id="nestedatt--spec--agent"></a>